Nikki Haley resigns, will leave UN ambassador post at the end of the year

 President Trump met with Haley in the Oval Office to discuss her departure.
 Haley announced she would be leaving at the end of the year, because she "wants to take a break."

 Trump said that Haley told him six months ago about her plans to take time off after serving as ambassador for a year or two.
 The president also said that Haley "has been very special" to him and "is a fantastic person.
-He said that Haley could come back in any capacity.
+He said that Haley could come back to the administration in +any capacity.

+Speaker Paul Ryan took to twitter, saying he was "saddened" to see Haley leaving the administration.
+Ryan called her a "clear, consistent and powerful voice for America's interests."

 Haley was appointed to the U.N. post in November 2016 and last month coordinated Trump's second trip to the United Nations, including his first time chairing the U.N.
 Security Council.